 A leave-in conditioner in your hair can prevent the absorption of chlorine in the water.
+It can help you prevent hair dryness and brittleness effectively.
 Apply a leave-in conditioner to your hair before going for a swim.
 You can also put on a cap after applying the leave-in conditioner.
-This will keep your hair from chlorine damage, and will also moisturize your hair.
+This will keep your hair from chlorine damage, and will also moisturize your hair (3).

 4. Apply Oil